ProWoos-Devs/dev-environment-guide/README.md

 For your device's browser to reach the VM.
 Go in VirtualBox Settings, Network, Adapter 1(NAT) and Port Forwarding, then simply add a new rule from host port 8080 to guest port 80.
 Open http://localhost:8080 on your browser.

 ## 7. PHP extensions
-Wordpress needs these PHP extensions, on the VM, use the following commands:
+WordPress needs these PHP extensions, on the VM, use the following commands:

 - **sudo apt install php-mysql php-curl php-xml php-mbstring php-intl php-zip php-imagick**
 - **sudo systemctl restart php8.5-fpm**